tardis-sn/tardis/docs/models/examples/abundancecust.rst

 ==========

-In this format, both elemental and isotopic abundances may be specified on a per-cell basis via an external csv file.
-A csv file that could work on a mesh with ten cells should be formatted like this:
+In this format, both elemental and isotopic abundances may be specified on a per-cell basis via an external CSV file.
+A CSV file that could work on a mesh with ten cells should be formatted like this:

 .. literalinclude:: tardis_model_abund.csv